dikortis/LetsTalkETC/Episodes/Episode_11.md

-and this was something that was kind of off to the side it was much more practical and I went to some talks on it and it seemed so yeah it's a really interesting idea crypto currency in general is a very neat idea it wasn't quite the flavor of things I like
+and this was something that was kind of off to the side it was much more practical and I went to some talks on it and it seemed so it's a really interesting idea crypto currency in general is a very neat idea it wasn't quite the flavor of things I like